-Component Description 5.
-Preset list box Lets you choose preset settings for a file format.
-6. Export settings Lets you customize export settings, such as color, display options, and size.
-7. Format information Lets you view file-format information, which is available for each preview frame.
+Component Description 7.
+Format information Lets you view file-format information, which is available for each preview frame.
 8. Color information Displays the color values for a selected color.
 9. Speed list box Lets you choose an Internet speed for saving the file.